MetodosRedux/Metodos/README.md

 > [!IMPORTANT]
-> The branches were merged apr 17.
-2024. <br>
-> in the code here Bootstrap and three is imported using node
+> in the code here Bootstrap and three is imported using node and Gulp

 # In case you need to update three.js: